 ABB is a global leader in power and automation technologies.
 ABB's solutions enable utility, industry and transport and infrastructure customers to improve performance while lowering environmental impact.
 With 8,500 technologists and an annual $1.5 billion research and development budget, innovation is at the forefront of what ABB does every day.

-There is more to the DXP than simply being an evolutionary step over web content management.
+There is more to Digital Experience Platforms (DXPs) than simply being an evolutionary step over web content management.
 DXP solutions are designed to maximize ROI in a world where digital commerce, marketing automation and multichannel content management alone are no longer competitive advantages.
+DXPs power these and other innovative experiences.
+This G2 Grid Report identifies leaders in the industry.

 The growing trend for more devices, touchpoints and sensors puts enormous pressure on organizations to provide uninterrupted access to the same content, the same context, the same data sources, and the same business logic to their users without creating additional silos or operational overhead.